-Prescription Drug Product - a medication, or product that has been approved by the U.S. Food and Drug Administration (FDA) and that can, under federal or state law, be dispensed only pursuant to a Prescription Order or Refill.
-A Prescription Drug Product includes a medication that, due to its characteristics, is appropriate for self-administration or administration by a non-skilled caregiver.
+Prescription Drug Product - a medication, or product that has been approved by the U.S. Food and Drug Administration (FDA) and that can, under federal or state law, be dispensed only according to a Prescription Order or Refill.
+A Prescription Drug Product includes a medication that, due to its characteristics, is generally appropriate for self-administration or administration by a non-skilled caregiver.
 For purposes of Benefits under this Plan, this definition includes:

 - Inhalers (with spacers).

 - Insulin.

+- Certain injectable medications administered in a Network Pharmacy.

 - The following diabetic supplies:

 - Standard insulin syringes with needles.

 - Blood-testing strips glucose.

 - Urine-testing strips glucose.

 - Ketone-testing strips and tablets.

 - Lancets and lancet devices.

 - Glucose meters including continuous glucose monitors.

 - Certain vaccines/immunizations administered in a Network Pharmacy.

-- Certain injectable medications administered in a Network Pharmacy.